 So, you want to get more organizing clients.

-When you're starting your pro organizer side hustle, there's one thing on your mind: making those dollar bills (am I right?!).
-You're running your biz to be profitable, and getting leads is a top priority.
-I've been getting a lot of questions about a site called Thumbtack in the Pro Organizer Studio Facebook group, so I've put together a complete guide to help you decide if the service is right for you.
-I'm going to walk you through what Thumbtack is, how to use it, and the pros and cons of using it to market your business.
+When you’re starting your pro organizer side hustle, there’s one thing on your mind: making those dollar bills (am I right?!).
+You’re running your biz to be profitable, and getting leads is a top priority.
+I’ve been getting a lot of questions about a site called Thumbtack, so I’ve put together a complete guide to help you decide if the service is right for you.
+I’m going to walk you through what Thumbtack is, how to use it, and the pros and cons of using it to market your business.

 What is Thumbtack?